eevee/eev.ee/content/2017-12-05-game-night-1-lisa-lisa-moop.markdown

 I don't usually like post-apocalypses, because they try to have these very hopeful stories, but then at the end the world is still a blighted hellscape so what was the point of any of that?
 I like this game much better for being a blighted hellscape throughout.
 The story is worth following to see where it goes, not just because you expect everything wrapped up neatly at the end.

+…I realize I've made this game sound monumentally depressing throughout, but it manages to pack in a lot of funny moments as well, from the subtle to the overt.
+In retrospect, it's actually _really good_ at balancing the mood so it doesn't get _too_ depressing.
+If nothing else, it's hilarious to watch this gruff, solemn, battle-scarred, middle-aged man pedal around on a kid's bike he found.

 ----

 An obvious theme of the game is _despair_, but the more I think about it, the more I wonder if _ambiguity_ is a theme as well.
 It certainly fits the confusing geography.